Arbarbn/Network-Classification-using-Streamlit-and-Python/README.md

 # Network-Classification-using-Streamlit-and-Python

-This is the classification of Network Traffic.
-We used four feature : Destination IP, Source IP, Destination Port, and Source Port.
-These feature is used to classify 10 application.
+This was the classification of Network Traffic.

-We create this app using Python and Streamlit and then are hosted by Heroku
+We created this app using Python and Streamlit and then it was hosted by Heroku